influxdata/docs-v2/content/influxdb/cloud-serverless/guides/prototype-evalutation.md

 InfluxDB Cloud Serverless is a multi-tenant solution and has a number of factors that could affect database performance, including:

-- **Rate limiting**: limits on reads and writes in InfluxDB Cloud Serverless
+- **Rate limiting**: Limits on reads and writes.
-- **Noisy neighbors**: unexpected high usage from other customers could cause slight performance differences in your own experience.
+- **Noisy neighbors**: Unexpected high usage from other customers could impact your experience.
-- **Tag-specific queries**: query performance is optimized generically with InfluxDB Cloud Serverless.
-As a result, queries that select rows with a subset of tag values may be noticeably slower compared to previous versions.
 - **Generic optimization**: Cloud Serverless is generically optimized to fit the most common workloads.
-InfluxDB Cloud Dedicated and can be tuned to your specific data sets and workload with options such as custom partitioning and others.
+InfluxDB Cloud Dedicated can be tuned to your specific data sets and workload with options such as custom partitioning.
+- **Tag-specific queries**: Due to generic optimization, queries that select rows with a subset of tag values may be noticeably slower than in previous versions.

-If you are using InfluxDB Cloud Serverless for evaluation purposes, consider investing in an actual proof-of-concept (PoC) of InfluxDB Cloud Dedicated to get a more accurate picture of your expected performance.
+If you are using InfluxDB Cloud Serverless for evaluation purposes, consider investing in an  InfluxDB Cloud Dedicated  proof-of-concept (PoC) to get a more accurate picture of your expected performance.

 ### Schema differences

-Schema support in InfluxDB Cloud Serverless and InfluxDB Cloud Dedicated is basically identical.
+Schema support in InfluxDB Cloud Serverless and InfluxDB Cloud Dedicated is nearly identical.
-However, InfluxDB Cloud Dedicated provides more flexibility by letting you raise or exceed the normal limits for the number of tables (measurements) and columns (time, fields, and tags) in a database.
+However, InfluxDB Cloud Dedicated provides more flexibility, letting you raise or exceed limits on the number of tables (measurements) and columns (time, fields, and tags) in a database.
 _See [Stay within the schema limits of InfluxDB Cloud Serverless](#stay-within-the-schema-limits-of-influxdb-cloud-serverless)_.